Avira vs Avast | The ONLY Comparison You Should Read in 2018

-Avira, which previously used to be slightly outdated, has significantly improved its user experience in its latest 2018 version but is still a bit overwhelming.
+Avira, which used to be slightly outdated in the past, has significantly revamped its interface, but I — and I’m sure most users will — still find it a bit overwhelming.

-Its Antivirus interface looks like a typical Windows application, with five tabs (status, scan, modules, quarantine, and activity) on the left that is arranged in a vertical menu.
+Its interface looks like a typical Windows application, with five tabs (Status, Scan, Modules, Quarantine, and Activity) on the left that are arranged in a vertical menu.
 You can access settings using the button that is placed at the bottom left.

-The color scheme is bright, with green representing that your device is up-to-date and orange for premium options.
+The color scheme is bright, with the green color representing that everything is okay and the red signaling an issue.

 Avira vs Avast: Which will cost you more?